ahmer0906/awsMass/README.md

    - Each row represents a date/time entry along with its calculated average.

 9. Review the test execution results, including any anomalies or errors that were identified during the test run.

-10. If you encounter any issues or errors during the execution, please refer to the troubleshooting section in the project documentation or seek assistance from the project team.

-By following these steps, you will be able to execute the `aws_Mass_Test` and obtain the output CSV file containing the calculated averages for each date.